mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 This is very common, very common in the human world.
 That’s why we fight each-other always.
 Arguments, disputes, and finally, we fight.
 Finally... we separate, and what is the term I always use – *[he struggles for the term]* – divorce. *[Laughter.]* It very often happens in this world.

-That’s why [Dogen Zenji](glossary#dogen) says the practice of giving is not to covet.
+That’s why Dogen Zenji says the practice of giving is not to covet.
 This is very important.
 Here is a very interesting poem by Rainer Maria Rilke.
 This is just a piece of a poem by him in the late years of his life:

+> (Transcriber’s note: This seems to be mostly the same as a section of The Eighth Duino Elegy by Rainer Maria Rilke (see [this source](http://my.fit.edu/~rosiene/rilke.pdf)), but Katagiri Roshi appears to be missing a couple pieces of it, and he says “unfolded” instead of “unfolding”.)
+>
 > Only we see death; but the beast is free
 > and has its death always behind it and God before it,
 > and when it walks it goes toward eternity,